jamesmontemagno/InAppBillingPlugin/docs/GettingStarted.md

 ## Android

-In version 4 we use Xamarin.Essentials so you must ensure you initialize it in your Android project.
+For Xamarin.Android apps, in version 4 we use Xamarin.Essentials so you must ensure you initialize it in your Android project.
 It is setup by default in new projects:

 ```csharp
 protected override void OnCreate(Bundle savedInstanceState) {